laacz/advent-of-code/2023/readme.md

 ## Day 18

 First tried to compute area with a ray method.
 Didn't want the hassle with the edge cases, when ray occupies the same space as the edge.
 Thought about flood-fill, but a quick google search showed me Shoelace's algorithm for computing area of a polygon.
 After that - quick and easy.

+## Day 19

+Part one was a nightmare to parse, but easy to solve.
+Par two was some recursive range splitting fu I was not ready for.
+Fighted copy by reference vs copy by value for a while.